 The clearest example of this can be seen in their slogan, “Red Bull gives you wings.”
 Red Bull gives you wings.
 They could have easily made their slogan, “Red Bull, the premier energy drink,” but they chose not to, and for good reason.

-The Bottom Line: Give Your Consumers Wings.
+The Bottom Line: Give Your Consumers Wings

-The lesson to be learned from Red Bull’s unconventional marketing strategy is not that you should devote thirty to forty percent of your annual revenue towards marketing, nor is it that you should start sponsoring athletes in professional sports.
+The biggest lesson to be learned from Red Bull’s unconventional marketing strategy is not that you should devote thirty to forty percent of your annual revenue towards marketing, nor is it that you should start sponsoring athletes in professional sports.
 The lesson to take away and apply to your own marketing is this:

 Red Bull is not in the business of selling energy drinks.
 They’re in the business of giving people wings.
+How will you give your customers wings?

 Contributed by Bryce Ward